intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/02-Reading_Current_Values.md

 In order to make our adapter useful, we need to start adding functionality to it.
 In this chapter, we will add the ability to read current values for instrument measurements to our adapter.
 Current values are also referred to as snapshot values.
 In this tutorial, we will use wave functions to compute numerical values for all measurements.
 In a real-world example, you might be returning readings from IoT sensors, instruments in an industrial process, Windows performance counters, and so on.
 An instrument measurement can also be referred to as a tag.

-Reading snapshot values is defined using the [IReadSnapshotTagValues](/src/DataCore.Adapter.Abstractions/RealTimeData/IReadSnapshotTagValues.cs) adapter feature.
+Reading snapshot values is defined using the [IReadSnapshotTagValues](/src/DataCore.Adapter.Abstractions/RealTimeData/IReadSnapshotTagValues.cs) interface.
 We'll extend our adapter class to implement this interface:

 ```csharp
 public class Adapter : AdapterBase, IReadSnapshotTagValues {